BalajiMano/VS-Code/README.md

 ##Demo HTML

-1. Only div is added
+1. Header and Para is added
+2. Div added as new featur